10 superfoods for your hair, skin and nails

 An all-rounder, goji berries contain iron, zinc and copper which are all great for radiant skin, hair and nails.
 Try sprinkling onto your morning oats.

-High levels of vitamin C in lemons work to neutralize free radicals and help the body in producing collagen for firmer-looking skin.
+High levels of vitamin C in lemons work to neutralise free radicals and help the body in producing collagen for firmer-looking skin.
 Start your day with a slice of lemon in hot water, or squeeze lemon juice onto your avocado.

-Vitamin A is good for hair growth – it helps the glands to produce sebum, which moisturizes the scalp and keeps your hair looking healthy.
+Vitamin A is good for hair growth – it helps the glands to produce sebum, which moisturises the scalp and keeps your hair looking healthy.
 Kale is our go-to superfood for vitamin A – add a handful to salads, lentil dal or risotto.

 Almonds are rich in vitamin E, an antioxidant that supports collagen production and provides anti-inflammatory benefits for the body.
 Keep a bag on your desk at work to snack on throughout the day (a healthy alternative to the chocolate drawer).